Buckfast Abbey: The final phase

-It was not until 25 August 1932, after most of the building had been completed, that the Abbey Church was consecrated.
-Reconstruction of the tower was completed in July 1937 with painting completed the following December.
-In 1968 Dom Charles completed the huge east window in the Blessed Sacrament Chapel.
-Charles employed the technique known as dalle de verre in which tiles of coloured glass are chipped into shape and laid, like a mosaic, in a matrix of resin.
+The Abbey Church was consecrated on 25 August 1932, after most of the building had been completed.
+Construction of the tower was completed in July 1937, with painting completed in December.
+In 1968, Dom Charles Norris completed the east window in the Blessed Sacrament Chapel, using the dalle de verre technique where coloured-glass tiles are shaped and formed into mosaics bound with resin.

-Buckfast receives many visitors; men are lodged in the guest house belonging to the monastery, and men and women in a restored building.
+Buckfast receives many visitors.
+Men are lodged in the guest house belonging to the monastery, and men and women in a restored building.
 Various tours are offered at the site.
 The hair shirt of Roman Catholic Saint Thomas More is now preserved at a side altar in the Abbey.
-In 2017, pipe organs were being installed inside the Abbey church; the work was expected to finish in October.
+In 2017, pipe organs were installed inside the Abbey church.

 The grounds

-There is a conference and seminar centre, and a restaurant (the Grange).
-On the west side of the Abbey are two gardens with plants ranging from herbs used in cooking or medicine to poisonous plants.
+There is a conference and seminar centre, and a restaurant, the Grange.
+On the west side of the Abbey are two gardens, with plants ranging from herbs used in cooking or medicine to poisonous plants.
 Behind the public area is an enclosed garden for the monks.
 A bridge leads over the river to the abbey farm.

+Buildings

+The main building is the large cruciform church of 1906-38, dedicated to St Mary.
+Its style largely revives that of the late 12th century.
+This would be similar to the style of the original abbey, as depicted in the Buck Brothers' 1734 engraving.
+However, some features, like the tower, the use of vaulting throughout and the triforium, are more elaborate than the original church.
+Furthermore, the Blessed Sacrament chapel added to the east of the church in 1968 is in a more modern style.
+To the south of the church are the domestic buildings.
+These are arrayed around a central cloister, with the refectory in the south range and the monks' cells on the upper floors in the traditional manner.
+However, there are some discrepancies from the usual plan due to the incorporation of the medieval abbot's tower and the 19th century country house.
+For example, the chapter house is in a wing in the south-west corner, instead of in its usual position in the east range.
+The monastic buildings are in a similar style to the church.

+The core of the abbey still sits within a walled precinct, with medieval gates to the north and south, and a modern one to the west (built in 1984).
+To the west of the church is a large 14th century range which now houses the bookshop, but was originally the guest hall.
+It was twice its present height and width, but was reduced in size following the Dissolution.
+At right angles to it is a smaller 16th century range, which is better preserved, with an original roof.
+Next door is a small Methodist chapel, an unlikely bedfellow with the Catholic abbey, which was built in 1881, the year before the monks returned.
+Adjoining the Northgate is the Grange, built in 1990 as a restaurant and tearooms.